 Adam Robinson has been the AV Technician since September of 2017.
 Growing up right here in the Fox Valley, Adam first discovered his love for audio and video editing at a young age.
 He spent his middle and high school days making movies with his friends.
 Adam attended the University of Wisconsin-Oshkosh and after a few years, he chose to pursue his passion, and transferred to the music program to study audio recording.
 He graduated with a Bachelor’s in Music with an Emphasis in Recording Technology in the spring of 2017.

-We have three community ministers who are affiliated with the Fellowship.
-These are Unitarian Universalist ministers serving in other ministries in our community but are in covenant with the Fellowship and occasionally offer services here.
+We have one community minister who is affiliated with the Fellowship.
+Community ministers are Unitarian Universalist ministers serving in other ministries in our community but are in covenant with the Fellowship and occasionally offer services here.
 They are not members of our regular ministry team, but are in relationship with our Fellowship ministers.

 Reverend Jim Coakley serves as an affiliated community minister focused on regional ministry to three lay led UU fellowships in Fond du Lac, Green Bay, and Stevens Point.
 He is a graduate of Meadville Lombard Theological School with a Masters of Divinity and was ordained by the Fellowship in 2016.
 He has been a very active member for over 20 years.
 Jim currently supports the staff though occasional preaching, pastoral care, and adult programs.